SteefTheBeef/slick-angular-validation/README.md

 [LESS](http://lesscss.org) and [CoffeeScript](http://coffeescript.org) is supported out of the box.
 In fact, this whole project is written in CoffeeScript!

-Angular unit testing, powered by [Karma](http://karma-runner.github.io) and [Jasmine](http://jasmine.github.io) is available by simply running `gulp test`, there are a few example tests included to get you going.
+Angular unit testing, powered by [Karma Test Runner](http://karma-runner.github.io) and [Jasmine](http://jasmine.github.io) syntax is available by simply running `gulp test`, there are a few example tests included to get you going.

 ## Quick Start